- The use of computer systems and ICT provided by the University is governed by the Computer Systems Regulations.

-- Under delegation of the Vice-Chancellor, the Director of Property Services or the Campus Security and Emergency Manager may give directions from time to time, at their discretion, to control excessive noise on University premises.
+- Under delegation of the Vice-Chancellor, the Director of Campus Operations and Risk Management or the Campus Security and Emergency Manager may give directions from time to time, at their discretion, to control excessive noise on University premises.

 - The safety and supervision of children on University premises are governed by the University's Children on Campus Policy.

-- The University of Waikato is committed to providing a work and study environment that is free from any form of bullying and harassment, including sexual harassment.
-Concerns or complaints about bullying or harassment by staff of students may be addressed under the University’s Student Complaints Procedures.
-Concerns or complaints about bullying or harassment by students of staff may be addressed under the University’s Student Discipline Regulations 2014.
-Concerns or complaints about bullying or harassment of staff by staff may be addressed under the University's Bullying and Harassment Policy.
+- The University of Waikato is committed to providing a work and study environment that is free from any form of bullying and harassment, including sexual harassment and discrimination.
+Concerns or complaints about bullying, harassment or discrimination by staff or students may be addressed under the University’s Student Complaints Procedures.
+Concerns or complaints about bullying or harassment by students of staff may be addressed under the University’s Student Discipline Regulations.
+Concerns or complaints about bullying or harassment of staff by staff may be addressed under the University's Bullying, Harassment and Discrimination Policy.

-- Advertising and commercial activities generally, including hawking and canvassing, affixing of notices to vertical and horizontal surfaces, and the affixing of notices onto motor vehicles, are permitted on University premises only with the specific permission of the Director of Property Services, the Campus Security and Emergency Manager or the Landscape Manager.
+- Advertising and commercial activities generally, including hawking and canvassing, affixing of notices to vertical and horizontal surfaces, and the affixing of notices onto motor vehicles, are permitted on University premises only with the specific permission of the Director of Campus Operations and Risk Management, the Campus Security and Emergency Manager or the Landscape Manager.